-As with other sectors, the starting point is the latest inventory year.
-Projections for most agricultural emissions, excluding fuel use, are provided to us from Defra/AFBI based on the FAPRI-UK modelling.
-Fuel use projections are taken from the UEPs baseline scenario.
+- As with other sectors, the starting point is the latest inventory year.
+Projections for most agricultural emissions, excluding fuel use, are provided by Defra and based on the FAPRI-UK modelling.
+The agricultural projections being used in the tool are based on the 1990 to 2020 GHG inventory. - Fuel use projections are taken from the EEP baseline scenario.
 Growth rates are calculated for all sources of agricultural projections and applied to the latest inventory year emissions.